SirCamyCamCam/COP4331-Project/artifacts/architecture.md

 # Business Rules

-The game is expected to be an exectable.
+The game is expected to be an executable.
 The game is expected to be playable.
+Other than these, guidelines are listed on the professor's syllabus

 # User Interface Design